saumikn/RIS-quickstart/README.md

 1. If you are off-campus, you will need to be on the WashU VPN.
 Instructions on how to do so can be found at https://it.wustl.edu/items/connect/.
 2. You should open a terminal on your computer, and SSH into the compute environment with the command `ssh <wustl-key>@compute1-client-<N>.ris.wustl.edu` where `<key>` is your official WUSTL key, and `<N>` can be any number from 1 to 4
    - e.g. `saumik@compute1-client-4.ris.wustl.edu`
+   - It should be noted that despite being called `compute1`, this is a "login" node, not a "compute" node.
+This means that you should not run any complicated code, you should instead use a "compute" node to run your code, using the steps either in Task 3, Task 11, or Task 12.

 The only reason you needed to SSH into the compute environment was to set up your account for the first time.
 At this point, I will be recommending that most people use Open OnDemand to access their code, rather than SSH.
 If you want to use the terminal, skip ahead to Task 11.